Southwestern Railways: Structure

-The above mentioned directions administrative seats beside regular train stations have also locomotive and railcar depots.
+Each of the above-mentioned directions' administrative seats, besides their regular train stations, also have locomotive and railcar depots.
 In addition such depots also are located in Shepetivka, Darnytsia (left-bank Kyiv), Bakhmach, Vorozhba, Hrechany (neighborhood of Khemlnytskyi), and Snovsk (formerly Shchors).
+Around the city of Kyiv, there is a Kyiv Railway Hub, which consists of the southern semi-circle segment (original line) and the northern semi-circle segment (built in 1929).

-There are 315 railway stations in the SWR system.
+As of 2020, the SWR accounted for 286 railway stations and/or halts.

 Geography

-SWR's route map includes all the railroads in the Kyiv, Zhytomyr, Chernihiv, Vinnytsia, Khmelnytskyi and Sumy oblasts (provinces of Ukraine).
+The SWR's route map roughly includes all the railroads in the Kyiv, Zhytomyr, Chernihiv, Vinnytsia, Khmelnytskyi, and Sumy oblasts (provinces of Ukraine) as well as some portions of other adjacent regions.
+Originally, the SWR was located on the right bank of the Dnieper, and its left-bank portion was added during the Soviet period.

-Its territory borders Belarusian Railway to the north in Belarus, Moscow Railway to the north and north-east in Russia, Calea Ferată din Moldova to the south-west in Moldova, and three Ukrainian territorial branches of Ukrainian Railways, Lviv Railways to the west, Southern Railways to the east, and Odesa Railways to the south.
+Its territory borders Belarusian Railway to the north in Belarus, Moscow Railway to the north and northeast in Russia, Calea Ferată din Moldova to the southwest in Moldova, and three Ukrainian territorial branches of Ukrainian Railways, Lviv Railways to the west, Southern Railways to the east, and Odesa Railways to the south.

-The Chernihiv–Ovruch railway that passes Chernobyl Power Plant and has restricted use also passes across the territory of neighboring Belarus.
+The Chernihiv–Ovruch railway segment, which passes Chernobyl Power Plant, has restricted use, and it also passes through the territory of neighboring Belarus, with which Ukraine has a special international agreement.